JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 This is yet another Notting Hill Housing association redevelopment of a council estate.
 It was supposed to provide 22 social rented homes as part of its [redevelopment of the Silwood estate](/silwood-estate-regeneration) involving the demolition of 57 council homes and construction of 127 new homes.
 The the definition of social rented in the section 106 agreement is worded as affordable rent and the [CORE lettings data system](https://core.communities.gov.uk/) shows that only 19 units have been let at social rent levels.

-The Council has allocated a £60,000 in order to conduct the audit process.
-We argue that this is woefully insufficient and represents just a fraction of the money it receives from developers precisely to fulfil this function.
+Conclusion

+Southwark has acknowledged that up until now it has not ensured that social rented housing has been delivered in accordance with planning approvals, but relied on 'volunary compliance'.
+Southwark promises an annual public audit as a remedy, with some unspecified 'further investigation to ensure accuracy' and has budgetted £60,000 for this.
+Developers and, unfortunately, housing associations have demonstrated that they cannot be trusted, so doubt that this will be enough.
-Southwark charges developers a 2% administration fee on the sum total of financial S106 contributions agreed, among other things for the purpose of monitoring S106 conditions.
-As can be seen from the table below this amounts to a considerable sum each year.
-We believe that far more of it should be invested to ensure that the S106 affordable housing conditions are properly monitored and enforced.
+Southwark charges developers a 2% administration fee on the sum total of financial S106 contributions agreed, for, among other things the purpose of monitoring S106 conditions.
+The table below shows this amounts to a considerable sum each year and far more of it should be invested to ensure that the S106 affordable housing conditions are properly monitored and enforced.

 ![](http://35percent.org/img/s106table.png)
 *Extract from the Council's most recent [S106 contributions report](http://www.southwark.gov.uk/download/downloads/id/13876/s106_annual_report_2012-14)*

+We also need an audit not just 'going forward' but also one looking back, at planning applications for an least the past 10 years, to retreive the social housing that Southwark has lost, not just through the alleged frauds, but by being let at highher than social rents.
+Only when Southwark has done this will we believe that 'the Council is committed to maximising the supply of new social rented homes in Southwark' as it claimed in its response to out compliant (link)